Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

 7. If desired, change the limit.
 The limit defines the maximum number of line items which are to be added to a business document such as an invoice. <!---ist das richtig?-->

 8. Click the [FINALIZE] button in the bottom right corner to save the data source.
+  You have saved the data source settings.
+The *Exporter definitions* view is displayed.